galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 >
 {: .hands_on}

-Our objective is to categorize the similar flowers in different groups (Figure 6).
+Our objective is to categorise similar flowers in different groups (Figure 6).
 We know that we have **3** species of iris flowers (versicolor, virginica, setosa) with
 **50** samples for each.
-These species look very much alike as shown on the figure below.
+These species look very much alike as shown in the figure below.

 ![3 species of iris flowers](images/iris_flowers.png "3 species of iris flowers")